MannShah720/PyGame-Repo/README.md

 **Libraries/Modules used:** Pygame, SQLite3, Random

-The images in the definitions folder were created by me using [paint.net](https://www.getpaint.net/) - a graphics editor.
+All the images in the assets & definitions folder were created using [paint.net](https://www.getpaint.net/).